 In some states, laws regarding meat removal seem to have taken the low road, only requiring that much.
 However, in my opinion, if you can look at an elk after those parts are removed, still see 50 lbs. of meat remaining in the neck, ribs, rib covering, flank, and scrap, and are totally okay with walking away from that, then we’re not doing our job as hunters, whether it meets the

 While laws are the legal minimum, our own set of ethics is another level higher.
 It’s what we use as our guide to know we did the right thing and can sleep comfortably at night.
 Walking away from that much meat is simply unnecessary and wasteful.

-On that social media site where I saw hunters arguing over the ethics of taking neck and other scrap meat, one hunter basically said, “I personally don’t find neck and rib meat palatable.”
+On a social media site, I saw hunters arguing over the ethics of taking neck and other scrap meat, one hunter basically said, “I personally don’t find neck and rib meat palatable.”